w5xd/NyeVikingPowerMonitor/README.md

 videoed by N8RWS:<br/> http://www.youtube.com/watch?v=muCM9BKhpKA

 <h2>Files</h2>
-NyeVikingBrain1.png is the circuit diagram of the new interface.
+NyeVikingBrain1.png is the circuit diagram of the replacement.
 <br/>NyeVikingBrain2.png is the layout of the circuit onto the Proto Shield prototyping circuit board.
 <br/>PowerMeter.cpp is the source code.